A civil wedding ceremony is simply a non-religious, legal marriage ceremony presided over by a legal official instead of a religious service.

 As soon as you have made provisional arrangements for your marriage at the Glen-Yr-Afon House Hotel, you should contact the Superintendent Registrar for Monmouthshire.
 They can be contacted on 01873 735435.
 Without the presence of the Superintendent Registrar and a Registrar, there can be no marriage and any arrangements for the use of the premises depend entirely on their availability.

-It is therefore essential that you make an advance booking with the Superintendent Registrar for her/his attendance at their proposed marriage as soon as a booking can be accepted.
+If you are planning on getting married in Monmouthshire, it is essential that you make an advance booking with the Superintendent Registrar for her/his attendance at their proposed marriage as soon as a booking can be accepted.
 A fee for this attendance will be payable directly to the Registrar before the ceremony.

 You will also have to give notice of your intention to marry to the Superintendent Registrar(s) of the district(s) in which you live.
 Notice must be given in person by both parties to the marriage and will be valid for 12 months.